by Karen Frisch

 example.

-America.
-A name that originated as Margarethe in Germany
+to America.
+A name that originated as Margarethe in Germany, was

 over seven decades who were given some combination of the names